22 Best Things To Do In Croatia (Approved By Locals)

 Brijuni, a group of islands in the Adriatic Sea, is a haven for nature enthusiasts.
 Whether you’re an avid nature-watcher, a wildlife enthusiast, or simply someone looking to connect with the natural world, Brijuni National Park offers an extraordinary opportunity to observe and appreciate the beauty of Croatia’s nature.

-As you explore the national park, you’ll be surrounded by breathtaking landscapes, lush greenery, and diverse wildlife.
-The islands are home to many different species of plants and animals.
+By far the best thing about exploring the national park was the fact that I was surrounded by breathtaking landscapes, lush greenery, and diverse wildlife.
+What’s more, the islands are home to many different species of plants and animals.
 This is why it’s a perfect place for nature or animal lovers.

-One of the highlights is the Brijuni Safari, which allows you to get up close to the park’s resident animals, including deer, zebras, and even an elephant.
-It’s a unique and memorable experience, unlike any other in Croatia.
+One of the highlights is the Brijuni Safari, which I particularly loved.
+I was super excited (and, honestly, a bit scared in the beginning) to get up close to the park’s resident animals, including deer, zebras, and even an elephant.
+It was really a unique and memorable experience, unlike any other in Croatia.

 Mljet is a tranquil oasis, with lush green forests and two stunning saltwater lakes.
-You can take a leisurely hike around Veliko Jezero, the larger of the two lakes, or explore the islet of St. Mary, which houses a 12th-century Benedictine monastery.
-Snorkeling in the crystal-clear waters is a must!
+I recommend taking a leisurely hike around Veliko Jezero, the larger of the two lakes, and exploring the islet of St. Mary, which houses a 12th-century Benedictine monastery.
+Also, snorkeling in the crystal-clear waters is a must!

-Known as “Little Dubrovnik,” Korčula boasts a beautifully preserved old town surrounded by impressive stone walls.
-Take a stroll through its charming streets, visit the birthplace of Marco Polo, and enjoy the local cuisine at cozy taverns.
+Furthermore, Korčula, also known as “Little Dubrovnik”, boasts a beautifully preserved old town surrounded by impressive stone walls.
+There are a few things you shouldn’t miss: taking a stroll through its charming streets, visiting the birthplace of Marco Polo, and enjoying the local cuisine at cozy taverns.

 If you’re seeking some adventure, Brač offers opportunities for windsurfing and kiteboarding in Bol, a town known for its windswept beaches.
 The famous Zlatni Rat beach is a natural wonder, with its shifting sandspit that changes shape with the winds and tides.

-With Vis, you can explore the coastal villages of Komiža and Vis town.
-A tip: don’t miss the opportunity to visit Fort George for panoramic views of the island and the open sea.
+I also must mention Vis, a gorgeous island where you can explore the coastal Komiža village and Vis town.
+In addition, don’t miss the opportunity to visit Fort George for panoramic views of the island and the open sea.

-Hvar is known for its vibrant nightlife, but it’s also home to lush lavender fields and stunning vineyards.
-Take a wine tour and savour some of the finest local wines, like my personal favourite – Plavac Mali.
+The next on my list is Hvar, an island I’m sure you’ve heard of before.
+It is known for its vibrant nightlife, but it’s also home to lush lavender fields and stunning vineyards.
+If it’s your first time visiting, I recommend going on a wine tour and savouring some of the finest local wines, like my personal favourite – Plavac Mali.

-Sailing around the islands allows you to experience the variety of landscapes, cultures, and activities that Croatia’s coast has to offer!
+Last but not least, if you have time, I would definitely advise you to go on an island hopping tour.
+Namely, sailing around the islands will allow you to experience the variety of landscapes, cultures, and activities that Croatia’s coast has to offer!

 As you wander through the historic streets of Sibenik, you’ll be captivated by its well-preserved architecture and the magnificent St. James’ Cathedral, a UNESCO World Heritage site!